-module Scheduling:sig
+module Scheduling:sig..end

 We need to run several instances of a solver in parallel, with distinct